chiqors/FlatOGP/README.md

 1. User May Edit the Item but can't replace My Theme Copyright & OGP Copyright.
 2. User can't re-distribute the Theme's Copy for Free or Paid.
 3. User should not copy any feature of this item.
-4. User need confirmation with us before taking theme as bussiness and removing copyright mark
+4. User need confirmation with us before taking theme as business and removing copyright mark

 #### For Installation Follow the steps below:
 Warning!
 Please backup the index.php file of your OGP panel before getting started.